MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-tutor.md

 - It is possible to use a Google search for a list of words or phrases to use for a restaurant or grocery store.
 But what about something more specific, like how to book a dentist appointment or talk about my specific hobbies and my home country?
 - How do I know what to learn next?
 - With structured tools like Duolingo, I found it takes a really long time to cover enough content to get the vocabulary for conversations that I have or expect to have soon, or I have to look through pages and pages piecing together what I need.
 Like talking to an acquaintance at a bar, asking for directions, interacting with a waiter, or at the market.
+- A tool like Duolingo also feels very formal sometimes and it doesn't represent the kind of daily conversations you hear, like how people greet each other or say goodbye, or when express surprise or joy or annoyance when someone says something (e.g. "Wow, I can't believe that", "Did that really happen?", "Oh, how sweet", "Yuck, that's gross").
 - I have many friends to a language with weekly.
 But I would like to have someone available 24/7 to engage with in a foreign language for as long as I want, explaining things to me and letting me choose text or audio options.